ampatspell/amateurinmotion/content/blog/02-nested-objects-using-decorators.md

 }
 ```

-Drawback are verbosity and additional `_hamster` property.
+But the drawback are verbosity and additional `_hamster` property.

 We can do better.